gnif/LookingGlass/doc/faq.rst

 No. The IDD can create an SDR display using software processing when it cannot use a Windows render adapter.
-A hardware adapter is strongly recommended for lower latency, higher refresh rates, HDR and cadence scheduling.
+A hardware adapter is strongly recommended for lower latency, higher refresh rates, HDR, and cadence scheduling.

 The Linux client still needs an EGL-capable host graphics driver.
 Direct DMA-BUF import depends on the host GPU and driver; the client falls back to a